 A little while ago, I stood at the side of a pool in Yateley, Hampshire, and shared how I had decided that I wanted to follow Jesus.
 Shortly after, I got into the pool, had my Dad and a family friend pray for me, they put me under the water and then I got out.

 I believe on that day something very special happened, and the significance of it can be found by looking at how the bible authors talk about water.
 I spoke at my church looking at the theme of water through the bible, how it connects to baptism, and what it means to be baptised as well as how it gives the Christian hope.
 You can watch the talk on YouTube or continue with the script below.
-The video is a bit jumpy but the audio works and it also includes a Q&A at the end where we answered questions that our church sent in during the morning.
-I start talking at 16 minutes or so.
+The video is a bit jumpy but the audio works.

-Here at Hope Church we believe baptism is a full immersion under water.
+I believe baptism is a full immersion under water.
 This is because the historic use of the word points to full immersion as well as what the first Christians did and taught which we see particularly the book of Acts.
 We will look more at that in a moment.
-We could go into the history of the early church as well but we’ll leave that for the Q&A if you like.

 So what does baptism signify?
 Lets follow the theme of water through the bible.